ogbigboss/how-i-got-my-netflix-show-cancelled/pt1.0/ch12/draft1.md

 _Damn, did I really spook her that much?_

 Shaheem comes out from the back and sees something behind me, and immediately gains tension as well.
-He starts asking one of the black kids for something, in a slightly serious tone, and then follows up by repeating something I had never heard him say, and as though it was a catch phrase of sorts:
+He starts asking one of the kids for something, in a slightly serious tone, and then follows up by repeating something I had never heard him say, and as though it was a catch phrase of sorts:

 > "Copy that, copy that"

-Shaheem said in confirmation to something the other black kid said.
+Shaheem said in confirmation to something the kid said.
 He emphasized the "cop" in copy.

 Get it?